himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ## Example adding it to my playbooks

 With the role complete, it is *finally* time to add it to a playbook.
-I define playbooks to provision all of my machines, so I will just at it those.
-To do so, first make sure the role is added to the list of roles used by the plabook.
+I define playbooks to provision all of my machines, so I will just add it to them.
+First make sure the role is added to the list of roles used by the plabook.
+For
-For example:
+example:

 ```
   roles: